Texas Recording Laws: Consent Rules and Penalties

 The Legal Foundation

-Texas wiretapping and electronic surveillance laws are found in two key chapters:
+Texas wiretapping and electronic surveillance laws are found in two key statutes:

-- Code of Criminal Procedure Chapter 18A – Detection, Interception, and Use of Wire, Oral, and Electronic Communications
+- Code of Criminal Procedure Chapter 18A governs detection, interception, and use of wire, oral, and electronic communications by law enforcement.

 Under Tex.
-Penal Code § 16.02, it’s illegal to intentionally intercept wire, oral, or electronic communications without proper consent.
-However, recording is legal when at least one party to the communication consents, which can include yourself.
+Penal Code Section 16.02, it is illegal to intentionally intercept wire, oral, or electronic communications without proper consent.
+However, recording is legal when at least one party to the communication consents.
+That party can be you.

 What Communications Are Covered

-- Oral communications – In-person conversations with a reasonable expectation of privacy
+- Oral communications are in-person conversations where participants have a reasonable expectation of privacy.

-- Electronic communications – Text messages, emails, instant messages, video calls
+- Electronic communications cover text messages, emails, instant messages, and video calls.

 One-Party vs. Two-Party Consent Explained

 In a one-party consent state like Texas, only one person in the conversation needs to know about and consent to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone else’s permission.
+You do not need to announce "this call is being recorded" or get anyone else's permission.

 Recording Phone Calls in Texas